Concordium/concordium.github.io/source/shared/net/mobile-wallet/change-passcode-mw.rst

 #.
 Enter your old passcode or biometrics.

 #.
-Enter a new six-digit passcode, or choose **Use full password instead** if you’d rather have a full password.
+Enter a new six-digit passcode, or choose **Use full password instead** if you’d rather use a full password.

 #.
 Choose whether or not to enable biometrics.